StarLeafAPIs/sl_rtc/README.md

 ```

 ### Logger
 Simple logger class.
-Takes a callback which it calls with each processed log lines.
+Takes a callback, which it calls with each processed log line.
-The log lines are timestamped.
+The log lines are timestamped in UTC.
+You can pass any number of arguments,
+which can be any type.
+Object properties are logged on seperate lines, with the message indented.
 ```ts
 let log_buffer: string[] = [];
 let my_logger = new Logger(